French quiche Lorraine is as classic as it gets. It's easy, make-ahead friendly, and perfect for brunch and beyond. Here's how to make it.

 - Bake until filling is just set and still ever so slightly jiggly (but not sloshy) in the center, 45-60 minutes.
 The center will firm up as it cools, and pulling the quiche out at this stage will prevent it from getting tough.

 - Let cool for at least 10 minutes before serving, preferably longer.
 Quiche is even better the next day.

-If you want to eliminate any chance of the crust puffing up while it blind bakes, you can line the bottom with parchment and place dried beans overtop.
+- If you want to eliminate any chance of the crust puffing up while it blind bakes, you can line the bottom with parchment and place dried beans overtop.
 This isn’t usually necessary for frozen crusts, which tend to have less dough than homemade crusts.
-If your crust puffs slightly while blind baking, just gently tamp it back down after it cools for 10 minutes.
+If your crust puffs slightly while blind baking and doesn't settle down on its own after it cools for 10 minutes, just gently tamp it back down.